rdiff-backup/rdiff-backup/docs/DEVELOP.md

 > **IMPORTANT:** if not everything goes well, remove the tag both locally with
                  `git tag -d TAG` and remotely with `git push -d origin TAG`.
                  Then fix the issue with a new PR and start from the beginning.

+> **TIP:** the PyPI deploy pipeline is for now broken under Windows on Travis-CI.
+           You may download the Windows wheel(s) from GitHub and upload them to PyPI from the command line using twine:
+           `twine upload [--repository-url https://test.pypi.org/legacy/] dist/rdiff\_backup-*-win32.whl`

 The following sub-chapters list some learnings and specifities in case you need to modify the pipeline.